tonynaggs/portlist/README.md

 I hope you find this program useful, and welcome feedback on bugs & omissions.

-As of portlist version 0.9 the program is compiled with Microsoft Visual Studio 2010.
+As of portlist version 0.9 the program is compiled with Microsoft Visual Studio 2010, and built for Intel x86 32-bit architecture.

+Testing so far (July 2014) has been on Windows XP & Windows 7 systems I have access to.
+The program works well for me, and should additionally work on Windows 2000, Windows Vista and Windows 8.
+Reports of success or failure are welcome.

 GPL v2 Copyright
 ================